Raphnat/flutter_ducafecat_news_getx/README.md

      }
    }

-   // Intervene when the program opens void handleIncomingLinks() {
+   /// Intervene when the program from the URL opens. void handleIncomingLinks() {
      if (!kIsWeb) {
        uriSub = uriLinkStream. listen((Uri? uri) {
-         // Get the scheme request here
+         // Get the URL request here
          print('got uri: $uri');

          if (uri != null && uri.path == '/notify/category') {